 “One day when I was having chemotherapy the first time around, I was chatting to a woman with breast cancer.
 I told her I had a brain tumour and her jaw hit the floor because I looked so healthy.”

 I picked myself up last time and I’m confident I’ll do it again

-Now 31, Emily also wants to show others that life can return to something approaching normal after a brain tumour diagnosis, surgery and treatment.
+At 31, Emily also wanted to show others that life can return to something approaching normal after a brain tumour diagnosis, surgery and treatment.

-Emily’s parents and her two brothers have also been a source of great strength, she says.
+Emily’s parents and her two brothers have also been a source of great strength, she said.

 This story was written in 2016, and sadly, Emily passed away in January 2017.
 But her incredible legacy lives on through the Emily Morris Fund and through her father Jack’s role as Chair of Trustees at The Brain Tumour Charity.